rbhachu/rbhachu/README.md

-### Hi, I'm Rishi Singh Bhachu, welcome to my GitHub Page! 👋
+### Hi, I'm Rishi and welcome to my GitHub Page! 👋

 ### 👨🏻‍💻 &nbsp;About Me